michaeljclark/michaeljclark.github.io/index.md

 to memory _(L1 cache)_ using a static register allocation (a future versions may use dynamic register allocator).
-A large amount of performance is lost due to register allocations that take advantage of the larger number of physically available registers with less frequent stack spills.
+A large amount of performance is lost due to register allocations that take advantage of the larger number of available registers and less frequent stack spills.
 It is not possible for the translator to rearrange memory and registers for optimal stack spills as memory accesses must be translated precisely.
 The additional registers are translated as x86-64 memory operands (which produce load and store micro-ops) or in some circumstances, explicit `mov` instructions.

 RV | | x86 |  | RV | | x86 |  | RV | | x86 |  | RV | | x86
 --:| | :-- |  | --:| | :-- |  | --:| | :-- |  | --:| |:--